 Participants are expected to attend all class sessions and fulfill all out-of-class assignments.
 In addition, participants must agree to complete all courses in sequence and to serve in church ministry during and after the course of study.

 A new cohort of students is formed in September of each year.
-The deadline for the Fall 2023 semester is August 13, and you can fill out the application here.
 Please keep in mind that acceptance into an ARTIOS cohort is not guaranteed.
 Mentoring and collaboration are crucial components of the ARTIOS curriculum, so class sizes must be kept small.
+The deadline for the Fall 2024 semester has passed.
+Please reach out to Michael Carlson with any questions.